Loading...

 In the Add Identity Provider wizard, specify a provider name.

-In the Use with Theme drop-down list, select a to which the IdP will be assigned.
+In the Use with Theme drop-down list, select a Theme to which the IdP will be assigned.
 If you don't have a specific Theme yet, you can use the default Theme or you can select "<not used>" and assign a Theme later.
 Note that there can be multiple IdPs configured in the same RAS Farm.
 However, at this time, one IdP can be assigned to one Theme.

 Select one of the following methods that the wizard will use to obtain the IdP information: